fluxapps/pdf-wrap/docs/development-guide.md

 * `@since current-pdfwrap-version` - e.g. `@since 1.0.0`
 * `@internal` - is optional and should be declared whenever something is only used intern of PDF Wrap

+## PDF.js

+PDF Wrap makes a high usage of [PDF.js](https://mozilla.github.io/pdf.js/), which is written in Javascript.

+The distribution of PDF.js is only the parsing functionality.
+But we also use their PDF Viewer.
+Because of that, some parts of the PDF.js node module will be copied to the build output.

+### Type def

+[Definitelytyped](https://definitelytyped.org/) contains a type def for PDF.js, but unfortunately it is not correct.
+Therefore we have our own type def of PDF.js, located in `src/declarations/pdfjs`.

+**This type def is not complete and contains only what we need right now.**

+Whenever you need more of the API of PDF.js, you have to extend the type def.